-India faces a huge problem of illegal arrests as well as custodial deaths which are majorly caused due to illegal arrests.
+India faces a huge problem of illegal arrests as well as custodial deaths, which are majorly caused due to illegal arrests.
 These problems undermine the essence of Article- 21 of the Indian Constitution as well as the fundamental human rights that are available to everyone under the Universal Declaration of Human Rights.
 The stipulations issued in D.K.
-Basu v/s West Bengal by the Supreme Court of India are not being properly executed and therefore, it is the need of the hour to try and execute the issued provisions and guidelines properly which can definitely bear better results which would ultimately help decrease the number of an illegal arrests and resulting custodial deaths.Copyright 2022 – Helpline Law
+Basu v/s West Bengal by the Supreme Court of India are not being properly executed and therefore, it is the need of the hour to try and execute the issued provisions and guidelines properly, which can definitely bear better results, ultimately assisting in the decrease in number of illegal arrests and resulting custodial deaths.Copyright 2022 – Helpline Law

 A cheque bounce is when an unpaid cheque is returned back by the bank, also known as dishono